Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Creepy Crawlies.md

 **Looking at a variety of small creatures that you can find in your garden** - Insects, worms, bugs and more: what lives in your garden?
 Get up close and personal and see for yourself!

-Last initially checked on 2025-02-08 by Isaac Howell (ih393@cam.ac.uk) and double-checked on 2025-02-08 by Jeremy Lee (rqjl2@cam.ac.uk)
+Last initially checked on 2025-11-24 by Leah Helm (lkh53@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->